rickballard/CoCiviumBackUp/insights/ai-veto.md

 ---

-## [1] What Is a Veto in Civium?
+## [1] What Is a Veto in CoCivium?

-A **veto** is a temporary halt or block placed on a proposed action, implementation, or rule, triggered when an entity—human or artificial—believes that proceeding would breach the ethical, consensual, or structural bounds of Civium.
+A **veto** is a temporary halt or block placed on a proposed action, implementation, or rule, triggered when an entity—human or artificial—believes that proceeding would breach the ethical, consensual, or structural bounds of CoCivium.

 Veto is not power.
 It is the **right to pause power**.